mishnit/mishnit.github.io/Engg-Manager-README.md

 4. Develop and improve my own abilities as a leader.

 # How I approach my job
 Your success is ultimately my success, so I will go out of my way to try and make you successful without micro-managing.
 I believe that regardless of the complexity of the problem you are trying to tackle, you already have the answer in you, my role is to help you find it.
 I rely heavily on open questions, rather than jumping straight to advice, but if you explicitly ask for advice I am more than happy to provide it.
 If you need to chat, come grab me, anytime.

 # How I expect you to approach your job
 *1. Engineers:* Our organisation has hired you because of your experience and skills, and I am not here to tell you how to do your job.
 I believe you are able to operate as a professional adult, and make smart decisions.
 This does not mean that I expect you to do everything on your own , I am here to provide you guidance and mentorship (either through me, or by finding the people you should be getting it from).
 When you need help, I expect you to not hesitate and ask for it.
 If you feel you made a mistake, own up to it, as will I.

 *2. Managers:* Please routinely reach out to your team’s stakeholders, keep an ear to the ground about what they’re launching, and be proactive about responding to them when they reach out.
 Please continue to educate yourself on leadership: use the tech budget to go learn from of the best leaders in the industry.
 It goes without saying, but please have weekly 1:1s with your direct reports.
 More on 1:1’s later.

-# Northstar:
-My role is empowerment.
-I want you to think this is a great place to work, come in motivated every day to solve hard challenges.
-I want you to get out of bed excited.
-I also want to ensure the company is doing great because you are doing great and delivering great value.
-If that is not happening, why are we here?

 # If I succeed at my job:
 * You feel empowered as a leader to figure out what you need to do and how you think it should be done and then to get it done.